peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 * Exponential of this object.
 If this object's value is 1, returns an approximation to " e" within the given precision.
-Signals FlagInvalid and returns not-a-number (NaN) if the parameter "ctx" is null or the precision is unlimited (the context's Precision property is 0).
+Signals FlagInvalid and returns not-a-number (NaN) if the parameter <code>
+ ctx</code> is null or the precision is unlimited (the context's Precision property is 0).

 ### hashCode
     public int hashCode()